esl/MongoosePush/README.md

 #### Configuring

 The docker image of MongoosePush contains common, basic configuration that is generated from `config/prod.exs`.
 All useful options may be overridden via system environmental variables.
-Below theres a full list of the variables you may set while running docker (via `docker -e` switch), but if theres something you feel, you need to change other then that, then you need to prepare your own `config/prod.exs` before image build.
+Below there's a full list of the variables you may set while running docker (via `docker -e` switch), but if there's something you feel, you need to change other then that, then you need to prepare your own `config/prod.exs` before image build.

 Environmental variables to configure production release:
 ##### Settings for REST endpoint: